-A market analysis is a thorough assessment of a market within a specific industry.
-With this analysis, you will study the dynamics of your market, such as volume and value, potential customer segments, buying patterns, competition, and other important factors.
+In a market analysis, you will study the dynamics of your market, such as volume and value, potential customer segments, buying patterns, competition, and other important factors.
 A thorough marketing analysis should answer the following questions:

+A marketing analysis can reduce risk, identify emerging trends, and help project revenue.
 You can use a marketing analysis at several stages of your business, and it can even be beneficial to conduct one every year to keep up to date with any major changes in the market.

 These are some other major benefits of conducting a market analysis:

 A market analysis can benefit your business in many ways, especially if you conduct regular analyses to make sure you have current information for your marketing efforts.

 While conducting a marketing analysis is not a complicated process, it does take a lot of dedicated research, so be prepared to devote significant time to the process.